 In 1985, -297s remains were 'rediscovered' and after a preliminary analysis it was determined that although there was major damage to the airframe and engine, it was definitely worth recovering.
 Remember that at this time, there were no Tomahawks known to exist.
 Common opinion held them to be an extinct type.
 ANY T'hawk was better than NO T'hawk.
 Some parts were recovered in 1985, followed by a second mission prior to 1989 when most of the rest of the airframe and engine were collected.
 Project Tomahawk obtained the airframe material, but the engine disappeared into a black hole.

 In 1989 restoration of the recovered P-40B began after a number of concerned enthusiasts got together and on 5 Feb.
-1990 formed a not for profit corp. called the Curtiss Wright Historical Association - Project Tomahawk Inc. in Torrance CA and operated under the name 'Project Tomahawk'.(see) In every case possible they used original parts indigenous to the plane itself.
+1990 formed a not for profit corp. called the Curtiss Wright Historical Association - Project Tomahawk Inc. in Torrance CA and operated under the name 'Project Tomahawk.'
+In every case possible they used original parts indigenous to the plane itself.
 Much of the airframe, although not airworthy, was incredibly valuable as pattern material.
 Secondly, before resorting to the use of newly manufactured parts they incorporated as many parts as possible from the two straight P-40s that had crashed in the Sierra Nevada mountains 60 miles due east of Fresno CA on 24 Oct.
-1941 and were recovered by PT over a three year period-1989/'92.
+1941 and were recovered by Project Tomahawk over a three year period-1989/'92.
 P-40s 39-285 and 39-287 had gone down while on a cross country mission to participate in an air defense exercise over Seattle WA.
-During the leg of the flight from March Field to Sacramento , the flight of 19 A/C flew into heavy weather over the Sierras and five planes were lost.
+During the leg of the flight from March Field to Sacramento, the flight of 19 A/C flew into heavy weather over the Sierras and five planes were lost.
 Three of the pilots made it out after epic trials, and two died crashing into the mountains.
-None of the material used on -297 came from P-40 39-200 shown on the G. Pat Macha link.(see)
+None of the material recovered from the Sierra crash site and used on -297 came from P-40 39-200 shown on the G. Pat Macha link.(see)

 By 2002, after twelve years of painstaking and meticulous work, with a major portion of the costs borne out of the pockets of a few, much work on the upper half of the fuselage was completed and the nearly complete engine cowling fabbed by Bob Cunningham in England had been acquired, the Project was moved to Matt Nightingales California Aerofab facility in Rancho Cucamonga, CA and finished under the auspices of Stephen Greys 'The Fighter Collection' museum at Duxford England.
 It required another five years before Steve Hinton made -297s first flight on 12 Jan.
 2007.
 There were a few squawks to be rectified before the A/C was disassembled and shipped to Duxford in mid '07 where she is/was based until her upcoming/recent transfer to the Collings Foundation.